Extract Interface refactoring

 Circle class are extracted to create a new interface:

 Select a type in one of the following ways:

 Do one of the following:

-- Specify a name for the interface and where it should be placed - in a new file or in the same file as the original type.
+Specify a name for the new interface and where it should be placed — in a new file or in the same file as the original type.

-- If you have selected members that reference other members, the latter are highlighted with red.
-Click Dependent to resolve the conflict, i.e. to select any members that depend on the currently selected members.
+If you have selected members that reference other members, the latter are highlighted with red.
+Click Dependent to resolve the conflict, that is to select any members that depend on the currently selected members.

 To apply the refactoring, click Next.

 If no conflicts are found, ReSharper performs the refactoring immediately.
 Otherwise, it prompts you to resolve conflicts.

 This feature is supported in the following languages and technologies: